World Trade Center (1973–2001): Destruction

-The Marriott World Trade Center hotel was destroyed during the two towers’ collapse.
+The Marriott World Trade Center hotel was destroyed during the two towers' collapse.
 The three remaining buildings in the WTC plaza were extensively damaged by debris and later demolished.
 The cleanup and recovery process at the World Trade Center site took eight months.
+A small church, the St. Nicholas Greek Orthodox Church, sat directly south of the towers and was destroyed during the South Tower's collapse.
+It was rebuilt and opened in December 2022.
 The Deutsche Bank Building across Liberty Street from the World Trade Center complex was later condemned because of the uninhabitable toxic conditions inside; it was deconstructed, with work completed in early 2011.
-The Borough of Manhattan Community College's Fiterman Hall at 30 West Broadway was also condemned due to extensive damage, and it was demolished and completely rebuilt.
+The Borough of Manhattan Community College's Fiterman Hall at 30 West Broadway was also condemned due to extensive damage, being eventually demolished and completely rebuilt.

 In the immediate aftermath of the attacks, media reports suggested that tens of thousands might have been killed in the attacks, as over 50,000 people could have been inside the World Trade Center.
 The National Institute of Standards and Technology (NIST) estimated approximately 17,400 individuals were in the towers at the time of the attacks.
 Ultimately, 2,753 death certificates (excluding those for hijackers) were filed relating to the 9/11 attacks.

 There were 2,192 civilians who died in and around the World Trade Center, including 658 employees of Cantor Fitzgerald L.P. (an investment bank on the 101st to 105th floors of One World Trade Center), 295 employees of Marsh & McLennan Companies (located immediately below Cantor Fitzgerald on floors 93 to 101, the location of Flight 11's impact), and 175 employees of Aon Corporation.
 In addition to the civilian deaths, 414 sworn personnel were also killed: 343 New York City Fire Department (FDNY) firefighters, including 2 FDNY paramedics and 1 FDNY chaplain, and 71 law enforcement officers, including 37 members of the Port Authority Police Department (PAPD) and 23 members of the New York City Police Department (NYPD).
 Eight EMS personnel from private agencies also died in the attacks.
 Ten years after the attacks, the remains of only 1,629 victims had been identified.
 Of all the people who were still in the towers when they collapsed, only 20 were pulled out alive.
+After the collapse of the World Trade Center, the World Trade Center site became known as "Ground Zero".